 You can choose trustees to carry out your wishes as directed in the trust fund.

-“This may be an appealing feature to an individual who wants to leave assets to a beneficiary whom the grantor is worried may blow through the money or wants the assets to be directed for specific purposes or last for a specific time,” says Aaron Graham, a CFP with Abacus Planning Group in Columbia, South Carolina.
+“This may be an appealing feature to an individual who wants to leave assets to a beneficiary whom the grantor is worried may blow through the money or wants the assets to be directed for specific purposes or last for a specific time,” says Aaron Graham, CFP, a financial planner with Ballast Point Financial Planning in the Columbia, South Carolina area.

 By creating a trust, you can: